learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 end
 ```

-TODO: below we open an idea that we then tell them to shelve immediately.
-Finish the core lesson then add in this functionality when you bring up the possibility, instead of having them hold on to it.

-Our `Waiter` has a name and an attribute relating to their their years of experience.
-We could instantiate a waiter with anything we wanted to, but it might be fun to do some math later and see if our customers tip experienced waiters better.
+Each `waiter` instance has a name and an attribute relating to their their years of experience.
+Just like the `Customer` class, the `Waiter` class has an class variable that stores every instance of `waiter` upon creation.

 ## The "has many through" Relationship

-As a customer, each time you go out to eat, you have a different meal.
+In real life, as a customer, each time you go out to eat, you have a different meal.
 Even if you order the same exact thing in the exact same restaurant, it's a different instance of that meal.
 So it goes without saying that a customer can have many meals.

 It's a safe bet to assume that unless you only eat at one very small restaurant, you'll have many different waiters as well.
 Not all at once of course, because you only have one waiter per meal.
 So it could be said that your relationship with the waiter is through your meal.
 The same could be said of the waiter's relationship with each customer.